aharonium/opensiddur.org/posts/posts/weekday-amidah-and-kaddish-with-taamei-hamiqra_(isaac.gantwerk-mayer_2018-06-17).html.md

 <div class="english">
 Heal us, O Lord, and we shall be healed; save us and we shall be saved; for thou art our praise.
 Grant a perfect healing to all our wounds;

-For the ill, say: May it be your will YHVH our elo'ah and elo'ah of our ancestors to quickly relay a complete healing from Heaven: a healing of spirit and a healing of body to the sick one (...) among the sick assembled in Israel.
+For the ill, say: May it be your will YHVH our <em>elo'ah</em> and <em>elo'ah</em> of our ancestors to quickly relay a complete healing from Heaven: a healing of spirit and a healing of body to the sick one (...) among the sick assembled in Israel.

 for thou art a faithful and merciful God, King and Healer.